 DORYX® MPC (doxycycline hyclate delayed-release tablets) for the Adjunctive Treatment of Severe Acne*

-- A tetracycline-class antimicrobial indicated as adjunctive therapy for severe acne available in 60 mg and 120 mg dosage strengths for flexible dosing options1
+- A tetracycline-class antimicrobial indicated as adjunctive therapy for severe acne available in 60 mg dosage strengths for flexible dosing options1

 - Similar to standard DORYX®, DORYX® MPC contains pH-sensitive enteric-coated pellets of doxycycline hyclate1

 - The modified polymer coat (MPC) of DORYX® MPC delays the absorption of doxycycline by approximately 15 to 20 minutes farther into the GI tract when compared to standard DORYX®1-3